mattfbacon/aswvc-bylaws-and-constitution/doc.typ

 #article(8, "Executive Board Election Process")

 // TODO do the other members require designees if they are also running for positions?
+// TODO should the members of this committee be allowed to vote in the election?
+// TODO add a section to restrict and codify the allowed language in election ballot entries.
+For example, should candidates be allowed to include endorsements from previous Executive Board members?
 + The Election Committee shall be composed of the President (or designee if the current President is running for a position), the ASWVC Advisor, Director of Marketing, Director of Records, Director of Student Engagement, Director of External Operations, Director of Club Relations, and two Senate members who are not running for elected office.
 	+ The purpose of this committee will be to plan and communicate the election timeline, provide platforms for candidates to campaign to the student body, and ensure compliance with the rules outlined in this article and fair election procedures in general.
 + Prospective candidates must submit an application for consideration by the Election Committee by the specified deadline.